 - Lightning Web Component

 Congratulation.
 Till this step your software setup is completed.
 Now its time to create your first project in VsCode.
-To Create the project open Command Palette or press Ctrl + Shit + P. Then type SFDX: Create Project with Manifest .
+To Create the project open Command Palette or press Ctrl + Shift + P. Then type SFDX: Create Project with Manifest .

 Till this point you will able to see blank folder structure in VsCode.
 Let see how we can connect our VsCode with Salesforce

-Step 5) Connect with your Salesforce Org
+5. Connect with your Salesforce Org : Authorize an Org

 Our project is ready on our local machine, Its time to connect our VsCode with Salesforce.
-Again open Command Palette or press Ctrl + Shit + P. This time we need to type or Select “SFDX: Authorize an Org“.
+Again open Command Palette or press Ctrl + Shift + P. This time we need to type or Select “SFDX: Authorize an Org“.

 Then it will ask you which environment we need to connect to